 Here are some possible reasons why a keyboard may not be working and some suggestions for what to do:

-Loose connection: Check to make sure that the keyboard is properly connected to the computer or device it's supposed to be working with.
+Check to make sure that the keyboard is properly connected to the computer or device it's supposed to be working with.
 If it's a wired keyboard, make sure the USB cable is securely plugged in.
 If it's a wireless keyboard, check the batteries and the connection between the keyboard and the receiver.

-Driver issues: Sometimes a keyboard may stop working because of driver issues.
+Sometimes a keyboard may stop working because of driver issues.
 Try updating the keyboard driver through the device manager or reinstalling the driver.

-Physical damage: If the keyboard has been physically damaged, such as from a spill or a drop, it may stop working.
-In this case, you may need to replace the keyboard.
+If the keyboard has been physically damaged, such as from a spill or a drop, it may stop working.
+If liquid got into the computer, see what to do first when a computer got wet before trying to use it again.

-Software issues: Sometimes a keyboard may stop working because of software issues, such as a conflicting program or a virus.
+Sometimes a keyboard may stop working because of software issues, such as a conflicting program or a virus.
 Try running a virus scan or closing any conflicting programs.

-broken keyboard
+Faulty keyboard

-Faulty keyboard: If none of the above solutions work, it's possible that the keyboard itself is faulty.
+If none of the above solutions work, it's possible that the keyboard itself is faulty.
 In this case, you may need to replace the keyboard or have it repaired.

 Check the connection.